xster/flutter-wiki/Tree-hygiene.md

 1. Take a step back.
 What problem is the PR trying to solve?
 Is it a real problem?
 2. What other solutions could we consider?
 What could we do to make this even better?
-3. Is the best API?
+3. Is it the best API?
 See our [philosophy](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo#philosophy) section.
 Look for state duplication, synchronous slow work, complecting, global state, overly-specific APIs, API cliffs and API oceans, API design in a vacuum (without a customer).
 If these terms don't make sense, read the style guide again. :-)
+4. Is it the best implementation?
+Again, see our [style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo#coding-patterns-and-catching-bugs-early), in particular its section on good coding patterns.
+Are there hacks?
+Are we taking on more technical debt?
+Think of ways in which the code could break.
-4. Is it testable?
+5. Is it testable?
 Is it tested?
 All code must be tested.
 Are there asserts?
 Encourage liberal use of assertions.
-5. Look for mistakes in indenting the code and other trivial formatting problems.
+6. Look for mistakes in indenting the code and other trivial formatting problems.
-6. Is new code licensed correctly?
+7. Is new code licensed correctly?
-7. Is the documentation thorough and useful?
+8. Is the documentation thorough and useful?
 Look for useless documentation, empty prose, and breadcrumbs.
 See the [documentation section](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo#documentation-dartdocs-javadocs-etc) of our style guide for what that means.
-8. Check for good grammar in API docs and comments.
+9. Check for good grammar in API docs and comments.
 Check that identifiers are named according to our conventions.

 Once you are satisfied with the contribution, and _only_ once you are satisfied, write a comment that includes the phrase LGTM (or use the GitHub "Approval" mechanism).